 However, what may be perfectly safe for a human may not apply to your dog, even if it seems like a relatively harmless drug.
-That’s why it is always recommended to proceed with caution when administering medications to your family pet and check with your vet’s office first before giving your dog any kind of medication.
+That’s why it is always recommended to look for natural alternatives like CBD for dogs or proceed with caution when administering medications to your family pet and check with your vet’s office first before giving your dog any kind of medication.
 This article will talk about Benadryl and its side effects for dogs, as well as the various instances your veterinarian may prescribe this well-known allergy treatment to your four-legged friend.

 Understanding The Medication: What Is Benadryl?

 Benadryl is actually a brand name for several different antihistamine medications, created for humans and used to treat allergies.
 In the US and Canada, it refers to the active ingredient diphenhydramine HCL.
 Diphenhydramine works by blocking receptors on certain muscles and blood vessels that receive histamines, relieving food allergy or environmental allergy symptoms such as excessive sneezing, itching, and hives.
 Since Benadryl is capable of crossing the blood-brain barrier, which can also render it harmful if misused.
 Diphenhydramine has not been FDA approved as safe for dogs, therefore it is imperative to consult with your veterinarian before giving it to your pet.

 How Can Benadryl Tablets Help My Dog?